abhishek3stp/crm/README.md

 # CRM
 CRM is a two-way system between, Customer and Vendor.
-Single platform for Vendor and Customer.
+Single platform for Vendor and Customer.<br />
-The Vendor can organize the status of all orders made by the Customer.
+The Vendor can organize the status of all orders made by the Customer.<br />
-Django Decorators handle Authorization of Vendor and Customers.
+Django Decorators handle Authorization of Vendor and Customers.<br />
-Simple Mail Transfer Protocol to reset the Password.
+Simple Mail Transfer Protocol to reset the Password.<br />

 Hosted on Heroku https://ak66-crm.herokuapp.com